Advanced internship legal framework

-- Is there further work to complete after the internship?
+- Is there further work to complete apart from the internship?

-You are required to write an internship report on completion of the internship.
+You are required to write an internship report.
 The report should consist of a written summary of the work you completed during the internship.
 This should include details of the project you worked on at the company, as well as information on the company structures and organisational processes.

-You should submit the following to the examiner: the internship report (bound/stapled), an internship certificate from the company and an internship approval form.
+You should submit the following to the internship coordinator at the career center: the internship report (bound with filing-stripe), an internship certificate from the company and an internship approval form.
 In the signed internship certificate, the company should indicate the duration of the internship, any days on which you were not present (holiday, illness), the tasks carried out and how long these took in days.